Brian MoynihanDownload Biography

 Bank of America serves people, companies of all sizes and institutional investors with a full range of banking, investing, asset management and other financial and risk management products and services.
 The company serves approximately 48 million consumer and small business relationships with approximately 4,800 retail banking offices, 15,800 ATMs, award-winning online banking with 31 million active users and the number one mobile bank with approximately 17 million users.

 Bank of America is among the world’s leading wealth management companies and is a global leader in corporate and investment banking and trading across a broad range of asset classes serving corporations, governments, institutions and individuals around the world.
 Bank of America is a leader in community development, philanthropy and environmental initiatives, with three major public goals: a 10-year, $1.5 trillion community lending and investing goal; a 10-year, $2 billion philanthropic giving goal; and a 10-year, $50 billion goal for lending to and investing in environmental initiatives.

-Moynihan has led Bank of America’s Global Diversity and Inclusion Council, a group of senior executives from across lines of business, since 2007.
-His direct support of diversity and inclusion initiatives across the bank has been instrumental in creating an inclusive work environment that is consistently recognized by third parties as one of the best in corporate America.
-The bank continues to gain recognition as a top employer by Working Mother, Black Enterprise, DiversityInc, G.I.
-Jobs, Hispanic Business and LATINA Style magazines; scored a 100 percent rating on the Human Rights Campaign Corporate Equality Index for policies beneficial to lesbian, gay, bisexual and transgender associates; and was named an “adoption-friendly workplace” by the Dave Thomas
+Moynihan also leads Bank of America’s Global Diversity and Inclusion Council.
+Bank of America is consistently recognized by third parties for creating a diverse and inclusive working environment.
+The bank continues to gain recognition as a top employer by Working Mother, Black Enterprise, DiversityInc, Hispanic Business and LATINA Style magazines; scored a 100 percent rating on the Human Rights Campaign Corporate Equality Index; and received the 2013 Department of Defense Freedom Award for support of employees serving in the National Guard and Reserve.